msm-mir/To-Do-List/README.md

 - **Qt Creator IDE** (used to develop the entire project)
 - **Qt libraries and dependencies** (to build and run correctly)
-- Make sure the compiler is set to support C++17 or later

----

-## 👩🏻‍💻 Author

-Developed as part of a C++ Advanced Programming course final project